icdocsoc/docsoc-guide-linux/2-intro-to-command-line.md

 We can add several optional flags to `ls` to change its output.

 Adding `-a` to the command will print all files and directories, **including any hidden files**, in the working directory.
-(For more info on hidden files see the Hidden Files section later on). `.` and `..` are also printed, which refer to the working directory and its parent directory respectively.
+(For more info on hidden files see the Hidden Files section later on).
+See that `.` and `..` are also printed; these are shortcuts that refer to the working directory and its parent directory respectively.

 ![ls -a](assets/commands/ls-a.png "ls -a")